Effects of Hyperoxia on Oxygen-Related Inflammation with a Focus on Obesity. | Canada Hyperbarics Skip to main content

 What They Found

 The review found that hyperbaric oxygenation can offer beneficial effects such as promoting angiogenesis, wound healing, neuroprotection, and improved glucose uptake.
-However, excessive hyperoxia exposure may lead to adverse effects including oxidative stress, pulmonary edema, and potentially inflammation.
+However, excessive hyperoxia exposure may lead to adverse effects including oxidative stress, pulmonary oedema, and potentially inflammation.

 Canadian Relevance